Principled Design and Implementation of Steerable Detectors: Introduction

-\item \emph{Steerable filter design:} We define a SNR criterion for the image model \eqref{eq:detectionImageModelintro}, from which we identify the optimal steerable filter for pattern detection.
-When the background has a flat power-spectrum (white noise model), the filter is the steerable function matching the template $T$ (Theorem \ref{subsec:optimalfilter}).
-We also consider a richer background model for self-similar and isotropic power-spectrum, for which we also identify the optimal steerable filter (Proposition \ref{prop:whitening}).
+{ \emph{Theory: {Optimal steerable detector with spectral shaping.}} We define an SNR criterion for the image model \eqref{eq:detectionImageModelintro}, from which we derive the optimal steerable filter for pattern detection.
+When the background has a flat power-spectrum (\emph{i.e.}, white noise model), the filter is the steerable function that best matches the template $T$ (Theorem \ref{theo:optimalfilter}). \review{One of our main contributions is to} consider a richer background model with self-similar and isotropic power-spectrum, for which we also derive the optimal steerable filter (Proposition \ref{prop:spectralshaping}).
+It consists of a spectrally shaped version of the optimal steerable filter for the flat-spectrum model.

-\item \emph{Radial B-spline expansion:} The optimal steerable filter is characterized by its Fourier domain angular/radial decomposition.
-The angular dependency is controlled by the use of steerable filters, which is equivalent to an angular low-pass approximation of the optimal filter.
-The discrete radial profile of the optimal filter is captured by developing an interpolation method based on radial B-splines, relying on the identification of the optimal B-spline-based steerable filter in Theorem \ref{subsec:splineharmonic}.
+\emph{Implementation: Radial B-spline expansion.} The optimal steerable filter is characterized by its Fourier domain angular/radial decomposition.
+The angular dependency is controlled by the use of circular harmonics, which yields an angular low-pass approximation of the optimal filter.
+The radial profile of the optimal filter is captured by developing an interpolation method based on radial B-splines, relying on the identification of the optimal B-spline-based steerable filter in Theorem \ref{theo:Bsplineexpansion}.
+We are therefore able to construct, from a single occurrence of a template and background model, the spectrally shaped spline-based steerable filter that maximises the SNR criterion.

-\item \emph{A complete detection algorithm:} The previous formulation allows for a practical implementation to design steerable filter.
-We also provide a complete algorithm for the detection process, that we carefully evaluate experimentally.